XRPLF/xrpl-dev-portal/content/concepts/networks-and-servers/transaction-censorship-detection.md

 ---
 html: transaction-censorship-detection.html
 parent: networks-and-servers.html
+seo:
-blurb: XRP Ledger provides an automated transaction censorship detector that is available on all rippled servers.
+    description: XRP Ledger provides an automated transaction censorship detector that is available on all rippled servers.
 labels:
   - Blockchain
 ---